infoviz/cf-cli-action/README.md

 # CF CLI Action
 Deploy to Cloud Foundry and manage your apps and services using the CF CLI easily with this GitHub Action.

+Used by SmartLoader MTAs for CICD to SAP BTP Cloudfoundry.

 ## Example Workflow
 ```
 name: Deploy to Cloud Foundry